 If your child participates in the 15 minute Tap section at the end in addition to the above (so dances the full hour each week), this means they will perform 3 dances in the showcase.

-If your child participates in a Preschool Tap class, you will need to ensure you have 2 pairs of tights:
+If your child participates in a Preschool or Beginner Tap class, you will need to ensure you have 2 pairs of tights:

 -Energetiks brand ‘Theatrical Pink’ coloured tights for Ballet routine.

 -Energetiks brand ‘Skin’ coloured tights for both the Jazz and Tap routines.

 We suggest getting convertible versions of the above, so they can be rolled up for Acrobatics and Contemporary routines.